Whats-Cookin/aries-cloudagent-python/docs/design/AnoncredsW3CCompatibility.md

 #### Converting an already issued legacy anoncreds to VC_DI format(vice versa)

-In this case, we can use `to_w3c` method of `Credential` class to convert from legacy to w3c and `to_legacy` method of `W3CCredential` class to convert from w3c to legacy.
+In this case, we can use `to_w3c` method of `W3cCredential` class to convert from legacy to w3c and `to_legacy` method of `Credential` class to convert from w3c to legacy.

 We could call `to_w3c` method like this: